Anglo-Saxon dress

 Anglo-Saxon dress refers to the clothing and accessories worn by the Anglo-Saxons from the middle of the fifth century to the eleventh century.
 Archaeological finds in Anglo-Saxon cemeteries have provided the best source of information on Anglo-Saxon costume.
 It is possible to reconstruct Anglo-Saxon dress using archaeological evidence combined with Anglo-Saxon and European art, writing and literature of the period.
 Archaeological finds have both supported and contradicted the characteristic Anglo-Saxon costume as illustrated and described by these contemporary sources.

 The collective evidence of cemetery grave-goods indicates that men's and women's costume were different.
-Womens' dress changed frequently from century to century, while mens' dress changed very little.
+Women's dress changed frequently from century to century, while men's dress changed very little.
 Women typically wore jewellery, men wore little or no jewellery.
 The beginning of the seventh century marked the conversion of Anglo-Saxon kingdoms to Christianity.
 Religious art, symbols and writings from the conversion years greatly influenced costumes from this period onward, especially women's dress and jewellery.
 Historical research has shown that Anglo-Saxon children wore smaller versions of adult garments.

 Clothing worn by the military, the elite class and religious orders was initially similar to the daily garments of the common man and woman.
 Over time, and with the influence of European culture, the spread of Christianity and the increasing prosperity of Anglo-Saxon England, garments and accessories specific to each group became the standard by which they were identified.